DIMSI-IS/BackROLL/compose_project/dev.md

 The password is `developer`.
 You must ensure that the command is running each time you start working on BackROLL.

+If you are working on a shared developement server, the port 2222 may be already in use.
+Run the `docker port` command on the proxy container to find the exposed port.

 #### Connecting to the proxy server

 Now you need to configure your web browser to use the SOCKS v5 proxy at address `localhost` port `1080` and to use the proxy’s DNS.
 Feel free to use another port if it is more convenient for you.